jango-blockchained/personal-mcp-server/README.md

 ## Building

-To compile the TypeScript code to JavaScript:
+To compile the TypeScript code to JavaScript using tsup:

 ```bash
 npm run build